Severe Thunderstorm Warning issued for Greene, Schoharie by NWS - News Break

 Severe Thunderstorm Warning issued for Greene, Schoharie by NWS

-Effective: 2021-06-21 20:59:00 EDT Expires: 2021-06-21 21:15:00 EDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
-Target Area: Greene; Schoharie A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 915 PM EDT FOR NORTHWESTERN GREENE AND SCHOHARIE COUNTIES At 858 PM EDT, a severe thunderstorm was located over Berne, or 16 miles southwest of Rotterdam, moving northeast at 35 mph.
+Effective: 2021-06-21 20:12:00 EDT Expires: 2021-06-21 21:15:00 EDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
+Target Area: Greene; Schoharie The National Weather Service in Albany has issued a * Severe Thunderstorm Warning for Northwestern Greene County in east central New York Schoharie County in east central New York * Until 915 PM EDT. * At 810 PM EDT, a severe thunderstorm was located near Hobart, or 8 miles northeast of Delhi, moving northeast at 45 mph.
 HAZARD...60 mph wind gusts.
 SOURCE...Radar indicated.
-IMPACT...Expect damage to roofs, siding, and trees.
-Locations impacted include Jefferson, Windham, Middleburgh, Gilboa, Summit, Schoharie, Prattsville, Livingstonville, Breakabeen, Central Bridge, Durham, Ashland, Conesville, North Lexington, and Huntersland.
-HAIL...<.75IN WIND...60MPHalerts.weather.gov
+IMPACT...Expect damage to roofs, siding, and trees. * Locations impacted include Jefferson, Windham, Middleburgh, Gilboa, Summit, Schoharie, Prattsville, Livingstonville, Breakabeen, Central Bridge, Durham, Ashland, North Lexington, and Huntersland.
+Please report hail size...damaging winds and reports of trees down to the National Weather Service by email at Alb.Stormreport@noaa.gov On Facebook at www.facebook.com/nwsalbany or twitter @nwsalbany HAIL...<.75IN WIND...60MPHalerts.weather.gov